voyager1winterberry/cse372-01srs/srsV3-0.md

 This Specification section explains the MyJym application in detail, the specification goes over eight categories.
 Such as external interfaces, functionality, usability, performance, database, design constraints, and software system attribute requirements for the MyJym application.

 ### 3.3.1 External Interfaces Specification <a name="3.3.1-external-interfaces-specifications" />
+This section defines the inputs and outputs of the MyJym application.<br>
 #### 3.3.1.1 Database <a name="3.3.1.1-database" />
+This shows the what columns will be included to create the database.
+The specific column requirements are listed in section 3.5<br>
 ***3.3.1.1.1*** The MyJym application will use a database to store workout information, Specific columns and requirements of the database can be found in section 3.5.<br>
 ***3.3.1.1.2*** The database shall store workout title<br>
 ***3.3.1.1.3*** The database shall store workout video links<br>